Qovery/documentation/website/docs/using-qovery/configuration/environment.md

 </p>

 When cloning an environment, every configuration of the original environment will be copied except for:
-- [Application custom domains][docs.using-qovery.configuration.application#domains]: custom domains are not cloned to avoid collision.
+- [Application custom domains][docs.using-qovery.configuration.application#custom-domains]: custom domains are not cloned to avoid collision.
 - [Application BUILT_IN variables][docs.using-qovery.configuration.environment-variable#built_in-variables]: Since completely new services will be create, the original built_in variables will be replaced.
 Aliases and overrides are preserved during the clone operation.

 ## Terraform exporter